laravel/docs/cashier-paddle.md

 <a name="defining-webhook-event-handlers"></a>
 ### Defining Webhook Event Handlers

-Cashier automatically handles subscription cancellation on failed charges, but if you have additional webhook events you would like to handle, you should extend the Webhook controller.
+Cashier automatically handles subscription cancellation on failed charges, but if you have additional webhook events you would like to handle, you should extend the `WebhookController`.
 Your method names should correspond to Cashier's expected convention, specifically, methods should be prefixed with `handle` and the "camel case" name of the webhook you wish to handle.
 For example, if you wish to handle the `payment_success` webhook, you should add a `handlePaymentSuccess` method to the controller:

     <?php